Kommunicate-io/Kommunicate-Web-SDK/docs/docs/ios-authentication.md

 ### 1. Visitors

-In this case you don't have any information of the users that can be used as an `userId`.
-In this case a randomId will be assigned as an `userId`.
-So first get the userId as described below and pass the same in registration process mentioned below.
+A random Id will be assigned as an `userId` if you don't have any information about the users.
+So first get the userId for an anonymous user as described below and pass the same in the registration process.

 `let userId = Kommunicate.randomId()`